 Why this chapter matters for UPSC: Federalism is the single most tested GS2 topic.
 Centre-State relations, cooperative federalism, the Finance Commission, the role of the Governor, Inter-State Council, NITI Aayog, GST Council — all are rooted in the federal structure this chapter introduces.
 UPSC also regularly asks about linguistic reorganisation of states (States Reorganisation Act 1956), the holding together vs coming together federal distinction, and local government (73rd/74th Amendments).

-Contemporary hook: India's federal tensions are live and growing — disputes over Governor's role in states ruled by opposition parties (Tamil Nadu, Kerala, West Bengal), fiscal federalism debates (states demanding larger devolution from divisible pool), GST Council as a new cooperative federal institution, and NITI Aayog replacing the Planning Commission (which was criticised as a centralising body).
-The 2026 delimitation exercise, which may reduce the representation of northern states (due to population growth) at the expense of southern states that performed better on population stabilisation, is shaping up as a major federal controversy.
+Contemporary hook: India's federal tensions are live and growing — disputes over Governor's role in states ruled by opposition parties (Tamil Nadu, Kerala, West Bengal), fiscal federalism debates (states demanding larger devolution from divisible pool), GST Council as a cooperative federal institution, and NITI Aayog replacing the Planning Commission (2015).
+Delimitation is the biggest federal flashpoint: the Constitution (131st Amendment) Bill 2026 — which sought to increase Lok Sabha seats and trigger women's reservation based on delimitation using the 2011 Census — was introduced in April 2026 but failed to pass (fell 56 votes short of the required two-thirds special majority).
+The next delimitation will now follow the 2027 Census (House Listing underway April–September 2026).
+Southern states fear losing Lok Sabha seats to northern states due to their better population stabilisation — a core federalism vs representation tension.

 Federal vs Unitary Systems